Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

-In this guide, you’ll learn in simple language, what is a crawl budget (and related terms like crawl rate, crawl stats, etc.), how it affects SEO and what actions you can take to optimize it.
+In this guide, you’ll learn, in simple language, what a crawl budget is (and related terms like crawl rate, crawl stats, etc.), why it matters for SEO, and what actions you can take to optimize it.

-Crawl budget is not a single number but a general term that describes how often and how many pages Google crawls and indexes from a particular website over a given period of time.
+The crawl budget is the number of pages Google crawls and indexes from a particular website over a given period of time.

-Factors affecting crawl budget are website and navigation structure, duplicate content (within the site), soft 404 errors, low-value pages, website speed and hacking issues.
+The crawl budget is affected by site structure, duplicate content (within the site), soft 404 errors, low-value pages, website speed, and other factors.

-But crawling and crawl budgets are important for SEO because:
+The crawl budget is important for SEO because:

-- If a page is not indexed by search engines, it won’t appear for ANY searches
+- If search engines do not index a page, it won’t appear for ANY searches.

 - If a website has a lot of pages, Google may not index them all (that’s why crawl budget optimization is necessary – more on this below)

-- Changes made to a page may not appear as fast as they should in the search results.
+- Changes made to a page may not appear as fast as they should in Google search results.

-Crawl budget optimization is not usually an issue with small websites but it’s more important for big websites that have thousands of URLs.
+Crawl budget optimization is not usually an issue with small websites but is more critical for big websites with thousands of URLs.

-Nevertheless, as you will read below, the way to optimize your crawl budget is by following SEO best practices and this has a positive effect on your rankings too.
+Nevertheless, as you will read below, optimizing your crawl budget involves following SEO best practices, which can also positively affect your rankings.

 - Provide for a hierarchical website structure